AmericasNLP/americasnlp2023/README.md

 # AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages

+**Update 5/14/2023**: The results for the Shared Task can now be found [here](https://docs.google.com/spreadsheets/d/1ORYbRsEsDBqDO0OiSdKDAIHUpARpf0qX9RrRtXdCMsY/edit?usp=sharing).
+Thanks to all the teams for their submissions!

 **Update 4/21/2023**: The surprise language -- Chatino -- has been released!
 It is now available under `data/chatino-spanish`.
 In this directory, you can find the train and dev files, along with another file, `ctp-eng.tsv` which contains parallel data between another variant of Chatino and English.
 We hope that this additional data, although it is from a different domain, will be helpful in improving the Chatino--Spanish translations.
 ## Shared Task